emanbuc/AzureML-AutoML-Pipeline/README.md

 ### Step 5: Consume model endpoints

-2. Create and publish a pipeline

-3. Documentation

 #### Endpoint Exploration with Swagger

 Azure provides a [Swagger JSON file](https://swagger.io/) for deployed models.
 Head to the *Endpoints* section, and find your deployed model there, it should be the first one on the list.